 The table below shows the organisations that have experienced the greatest yearly increases in legacy income.
-The top 25 amounted to an increase of an additional £143 million in legacy income.
+The top 25 amounted to an increase of an additional £143 million in legacy income when the Capricorn Foundation is excluded.

 Table 2: Organisations with the largest annual increases in legacy income